 So, fast-forward about 15 years: a couple of months after my husband and I got engaged, we took a trip to Europe and ended up staying in the city of Salzburg for five days.
 (This was the longest we spent in any one city during our first summer’s backpacking excursions, btw, but we discovered really inexpensive lodgings and there was just so much to do!)
 At the youth hostel where we were staying, we met a couple our age from Australia, and the four of us hiked up to Hohensalzburg Castle, a fortress built on a hill that dominated the view of the city.
 We walked through the town of Salzburg, visiting Mozart’s birthplace/home, taste-testing weisswurst sausage that was grilled and sold in one of the squares, and window shopping while student musicians played their violins on street corners.

-And we went on two tours—the first was The Sound of Music tour, complete with a trip to Mirabell Gardens (used in the “Do-Re-Mi” song from the film), the gazebo (“Sixteen Going on Seventeen”), and the lake, which is shown in the photo that somebody snapped of my hubby and me.
-It was used on the set as the backyard of the von Trapp family home in the movie.
+And we went on two tours—the first was The Sound of Music tour, complete with a trip to Mirabell Gardens (used in the “Do-Re-Mi” song from the film), the gazebo (“Sixteen Going on Seventeen”), and the lake, which was used on the set as the backyard of the von Trapp family home in the movie.
 (Remember the falling-out-of-the-canoe scene?!)
 I couldn’t stop humming “the hills are alive…” for an entire week.

 Many people also go to the salt mines when they visit Salzburg, and we considered that.
 Perhaps, if we ever get there again, we will, too.
 But my husband, with his background in world history, knew of a place he wanted to go for our second tour, and it was a site that turned out to have some of the most beautiful mountain views I’d ever seen—The Eagle’s Nest.
 Technically, it’s not in Austria, although our tour departed from near Mirabell Gardens, but it’s located just across the border into Germany.
 There’s a building atop the mountain that once belonged to Hitler as a retreat before it was captured by the Allies in WWII.
 I don’t remember much from the interior of the building, though, because I was so blown away by the mountains surrounding us.
 I spent most of my time at the top wandering around outside and just gazing at them in awe!
 (See picture above.)